just4mpa/fish_resdistribution/README.md

 # Fish redistribution from climate change risks human nutritional security 🌍🐟

 The aim of this project is to estimate changes nutrition security, as fishes redistribute from climate change.
-This repository contains code to generate species distribution models (SDMs) for target fish species, and projections to future conditions according to climate models.
-We based nutritional values of fish species from the database of [Hicks et al. 2019](Hicks et al. 2019).
+This repository contains code to generate species distribution models (SDMs) for target fish species, and projections of species redistribution to future conditions according to climate models.
+We based nutritional values of fish species from the database of [Hicks et al. 2019](https://www.nature.com/articles/s41586-019-1592-6).

 Hicks et al. (2019) provide nutrient data for 5907 fish species.
 We removed those identified to the genus level, resulting in 5853 species.
-The nutrients the group compiled were:
+The nutrients (in g of nutrient per 100 g of raw, edible portion) the group compiled were:

--   *Selenium*, *Zinc*, *Protein*, *Omega 3*, *Calcium*, *Iron* and *Vitamin_A*
+-   *Selenium*, *Zinc*, *Protein*, *Omega 3*, *Calcium*, *Iron* and *Vitamin A*

-We download occurrence records from GBIF for all the 5885 species, and run enssemble SDMs for XX species with more than 30 occurrence records.
+We download occurrence records from GBIF for all the 5885 species, and run ensemble SDMs for XX species with more than 30 occurrence records.

 **Nutritional Security Index (NSI)** should capture two main thi:

 1.  **Nutrient quality per species** (e.g., protein, iron, zinc, omega-3, etc.).
-2.  **Projected availability in MPAs** (from your SDMs, i.e., habitat suitability or biomass proxy).
+2.  **Projected availability in MPAs** (from SDMs).

 So the index becomes a **weighted sum of nutritional contributions** of species present in an MPA under a given scenario.